amadeus4dev/developer-guides/docs/resources/flights.md

  }
 ```

- If you want to take it to the next level you can call the `Flight Cheapest Date Search` API to let the users know not only the recommended destinations but also which are the cheapest dates to visit any of these cities.
-For real-time flights you can also call the `Flight Offers Search` API.
-The Travel Recommendations API has returned links to both APIS.
+ If you want to take it to the next level, you can call the `Flight Cheapest Date Search` API to let the users know not only the recommended destinations but also what are the cheapest dates to visit any of these cities.
+For real-time flights, you can also call the `Flight Offers Search` API.
+The Travel Recommendations API has returned links to both APIs.

 ### Recommend nearby destinations

 With the `Airport Nearest Relevant` API you can find the closest major airports to a starting point.
 By default, results are sorted by relevance but they can also be sorted by `distance`, `flights`, `travelers` using the parameter `sort`.

 !!!information
-    To get the latitude and longitude of a city you can use the `Airport & City Search` API with input the IATA code of the city and in the output you can find the geolocation coordinates.
+    To get the latitude and longitude of a city you can use the `Airport & City Search` API using the city's IATA code.

-Let's call the Airport Nearest Relevant API to find airports in 500km radius of Madrid.
+Let's call the Airport Nearest Relevant API to find airports within the 500km radius of Madrid.

 `GET https://test.api.amadeus.com/v1/reference-data/locations/airports?latitude=40.416775&longitude=-3.703790&radius=500`